Living in Fort Bend County

 Boasting exceptional primary and secondary education systems, Fort Bend is the regional leader for an educated adult population and high school graduation rate.
 The county’s amazing educational opportunities continue to attract those looking to raise a family, and with great access to top-ranked colleges and universities, achievement is never too far away.

-Fort Bend County is home to four of the top 10 public high schools in the Greater Houston region, claiming the number two, three, six, and eight spots on the list, (Niche, 2016).
+Fort Bend County is home to four of the top 10 public high schools in the Greater Houston region, claiming the number two, three, and six spots on the list, (Niche, 2018).

 Master Planned Communities